castorini/anserini/docs/experiments-msmarco-v2.md

 azcopy copy https://msmarco.blob.core.windows.net/msmarcoranking/msmarco_v2_passage.tar ./collections
 ```
 The speedup using `azcopy` is significant compared to `wget`, but the actual downloading time will vary based on your location as well as many other factors.
-Queries and qrels are already included in this repo.
+Just download the collections; queries and qrels are already included in this repo.

 ## Passage Collection

-Download and unpack the collection into `collections/`:
+Download and unpack the collection into `collections/`.
-Indexing the passage collection, which is 21 GB compressed.
+Here's the indexing command for the passage collection, which is 21 GB compressed:

 ```
 sh target/appassembler/bin/IndexCollection -collection MsMarcoV2PassageCollection \
  -generator DefaultLuceneDocumentGenerator -threads 18 \
  -input collections/msmarco_v2_passage \
- -index indexes/msmarco-v2-passage \
+ -index indexes/lucene-index.msmarco-v2-passage \
  -storePositions -storeDocvectors -storeRaw
 ```

 Adjust `-threads` as appropriate.
-The above configuration, on a 2017 iMac Pro with SSD, takes around 30min.
+The above configuration, on a 2017 iMac Pro with SSD, takes around 30 minutes.

 The complete index occupies 72 GB (138,364,198 passages).
 It's big because it includes postions (for phrase queries), document vectors (for relevance feedback), and a complete copy of the collection itself.
-The index size as well as index time can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
+The index size as well as indexing time can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
 For reference:

 + Without any of the three above option, index size reduces to 12 GB.
 + With just `-storeRaw`, index size reduces to 47 GB.
 This setting contains the raw JSON document, which makes it suitable for use as first-stage retrieval to support downstream rerankers.
-Bloat compared to compressed size of raw collection is due to support for per-document random access.
+Bloat compared to the compressed size of the raw collection is due to support for per-document random access.

 Perform runs on the dev queries (both sets):

 ```
-target/appassembler/bin/SearchCollection -index indexes/msmarco-v2-passage \
+target/appassembler/bin/SearchCollection -index indexes/lucene-index.msmarco-v2-passage \
  -topicreader TsvInt -topics src/main/resources/topics-and-qrels/topics.msmarco-v2-passage.dev.txt \
  -output runs/run.msmarco-v2-passage.dev.txt -bm25 -hits 1000

-target/appassembler/bin/SearchCollection -index indexes/msmarco-v2-passage \
+target/appassembler/bin/SearchCollection -index indexes/lucene-index.msmarco-v2-passage \
  -topicreader TsvInt -topics src/main/resources/topics-and-qrels/topics.msmarco-v2-passage.dev2.txt \
  -output runs/run.msmarco-v2-passage.dev2.txt -bm25 -hits 1000
 ```